PlanetLotus/keen5-linux/DESIGN.md

 Level editor is also capable of loading saved files and overwriting them.

 Left/right movement, jump, pogo, climb and shoot implemented with animations.

+Camera scrolling - enables levels larger than the screen.
+Only actually renders what fits on the screen to save on processing cycles.

 Basic collision implemented against the static tiles.
 Sloped tiles are also mostly working but have a few visual problems.